-Our Chiropractor in Mount Pleasant Can Help You Win the "Battle of the Bulge"
+Our Clinic Can Help You Win the "Battle of the Bulge"

-Bulging discs can be caused by variety of things.
-Traumatic sports or auto accident injuries, natural aging, slack musculature and habitual poor posture can all be contributing factors.
+Bulging discs can be caused by a variety of things.
+Such as, any type of traumatic accident, natural aging, slack musculature and habitual poor posture can all be contributing factors.
 While the symptoms of a bulging disc may fade over time, they are likely to recur unless you treat the underlying condition that makes you prone to them.
 But even those who experience severe recurring pain may be hesitant to undergo a discectomy or other form of corrective spinal surgery.